Next steps for admitted students

 Admitted students with specific statuses

 After being admitted, international students have their own series of steps to take before enrolling in and arriving at KU, including registering for Orientation.
-Visit International Student Services for more details.
+Visit International Support Services for more details.

 Non-native English-speaking students may have an enrollment hold placed on their account until they have successfully completed certain testing or coursework through the Applied English Center (AEC).
 If this applies to you, reach out to the AEC at email@example.com to discuss your next steps.